-- The Barber Technologist program is a part-time hybrid program. - This curriculum sequence is only for student planning.
+- The Barber Technologist program is a part-time hybrid program that starts in the spring. - This curriculum sequence is only for student planning.
 Actual student schedules will vary depending on course availability. - Program completion time may vary based on student scheduling and course availability.
 For details, go to mstc.edu/schedule.